Chris Cole (skateboarder): Company owner

 Cole was a co-owner of Reign Skate Shop in Fairless Hills, PA, and a former shareholder of the Zero skateboard company.
 Cole parted ways with Zero on June 27, 2014, after three years as a shareholder and 13 years as a team rider.
 Cole explained:

 I have had so many amazing years on ZERO.
 I can't explain to anyone how awesome these years have been.
 With a heavy heart, it is time for ZERO and I to part ways.
 My decision has absolutely nothing to do with the partnership with Dwindle.
 I believe that partnership will do great things.
 Hold tight to see what the future holds … Where we're going, we don't need roads …

 In an October 2014 interview, Cole clarified that he was a "silent shareholder" with Zero, meaning that "any of the shares that I [Cole] had were contingent upon the actual sale of Zero.
 And that never happened and it's not gonna happen ...
 There was absolutely no payoff and I'm not a shareholder any longer."

 Cole was the founder of skateboard clothing company Omit Apparel.
 Started in 2011 and based out of Irvine, California, Omit Apparel ceased to be an operational company in late 2012 and Cole's sponsorship deal with DC Apparel was announced in April 2013.

 Cole is also an avid BMX rider and co-owns Cult, a BMX company that sponsors a team of riders.
 Team members include Chase Dehart, Dakota Roche, and Chase Hawk.

 Awards and contest appearances

-Cole was awarded Thrasher Magazine's "Skater of the Year" accolade in both 2005 and 2009 (a feat achieved by only Cole and Danny Way).
+Cole was awarded Thrasher Magazine's "Skater of the Year" accolade in both 2005 and 2009 (a feat achieved by only Cole, Tyshawn Jones, Danny Way, and Jamie Foy).
 He has also received the "Reader's Choice" award from Transworld Skateboarding magazine.

 Cole's team, Zero, won Thrasher Magazine's "King of the Road" contest three times consecutively and he won the gold medal at the X Games on two consecutive occasions.
 Cole has also been victorious in other contests, including Back to the Berg and the DC Copenhagen Pro.
 In late June 2013, Cole won the gold medal at the Street League Skateboarding contest at the Munich leg of the X Games.

 Cole came first place in the second round of Battle at the Berrics, the flatground competition run by The Berrics.